 Dear Mr. Turlough McConnell,

 I was delighted to find out our cabinet was actually an Irish Victorian Killarney marquetry Davenport, mid-19th century.
 It appears the thatched cottage on the top of the cabinet is Glena Cottage, where Queen Victoria visited and which also burnt down in 1916.
 On the side of the cabinet is an inlaid picture of a large mansion said to have been Killarney House, the residence of Earl of Kenmare where Queen Victoria was entertained in 1861.
 The sloping top, when raised, discloses six small drawers, and there is a secret drawer below.
-There is an inlaid picture of a harp, a stag and an eagle.
+There is an inlaid picture of a harp, stag and eagle.
 Now, my interest has new meaning having just returned from a country with such history.
 I suppose my curiosity is beyond normal thinking and I tend to be a romanticist.
-I find the site muckross- house library very insightful.
+I find the site Muckross- house library very insightful.
 How Interesting Queen Victoria’s visit coincides so much with all the scenes on our cabinet.
-I am excited to research this more to find out more of this historic time, as one of the articles says “Her Majesty being “very quiet” while at Mukross.
+I am excited to research this more to find out more of this historic time, as one of the articles says “Her Majesty being “very quiet” while at Muckross.
 A direct quote says “Great events make me quiet and calm; it’s only trifles that irritate my nerves.”

 Ireland is so beautiful; I can only imagine how it was in 1861.
-I can picture myself, a day at Ross castle,
+I can picture myself, a day at Ross Castle,

-Then setting out for a day at the lakes on a stag hunt.
-The muckross library says, “The Royal party was then escorted to Killarney House, where a large dinner was held that evening.
+Then set out for a day at the lakes on a stag hunt.
+The Muckross library says, “The Royal party was then escorted to Killarney House, where a large dinner was held that evening.
 The next day the Queen embarked at Ross Castle for a day on the lakes.
 Lunch was served at Glena Cottage”.
 Lord Castlerosse presented a similar cabinet to Queen Victoria on the occasion of her visit to Killarney in 1861.
 It is on display in the Boudoir at Muckross House courtesy of the National Museum of Ireland.
 It was lovely to meet you, Mr. McConnell, at the Hillsborough Castle!
 The ball was such an event, my camera mysteriously arrived with me in my handbag so I was able to capture a few memorable moments!
-The secretary of state even escorted me to the cloak-room for the ladies, as I had lost my way in the castle.
+The secretary of state even escorted me to the cloakroom for the ladies, as I had lost my way in the castle.
 Topping the evening …..
 Meeting Mr. Ian Paisley!